pcabreram1234/portfolio/README.md

 ## Initialize

 Anyone who likes can clone this repository and use it as a reference.
-You just need to do the following steps
+You just need to do the following steps:

 - Download or clone the repository
 - Install dependencies with npm Install